-I was born in Lethbridge, Alberta, Canada and have (so far) lived in Canada, USA, Mexico, Brazil and Germany.
-I speak fluently Spanish, Portuguese, English and I'm learning German.
+I was born in Lethbridge, Alberta, Canada and have (so far) lived in Brazil, Canada, USA, Mexico, Germany and now France.
+I speak fluently Spanish, Portuguese, English, some German and I'm learning French.
 I have always had a strong interest in science (I got my first microscope at the age of 6) so it was of no surprise that I eventually pursued a scientific degree, graduating with a Ph.D. in October 2011.
 I am a neuroscientist and my main interest is neuroprosthetics, technologies that replace neural function.

-For my Masters of Science I worked with Dr. Vivian Mushahwar at the Centre for Neuroscience of the University of Alberta.
+For my Masters I worked with Dr. Vivian Mushahwar at the Centre for Neuroscience of the University of Alberta.
 Dr. Mushahwar is developing a novel technique called intraspinal microstimulation to restore walking and standing in people with spinal cord injury.
 My work there was on the electrophysiology of single unit (nerve cell) responses to spinal cord stimulation.

-Although I have a special interest in neuroprosthetics, my current area of research, I have worked with VLSI, high and low level programming, robotics, circuit design and high performance mechanics.
+Although I have a special interest in neuroprosthetics, my current area of interest, I have worked with VLSI, high and low level programming, robotics, circuit design and high performance mechanics.
 While an undergraduate intern I had the opportunity to participate in the Mini-Baja project in which we developed a one person off road buggy for the SAE competition.
 After that I was invited to participate in the schools’ F4 R&D team.
 The F4 cars (which look similar to an Indy car) have 2000cc engines and ours could do 240km/hr.
 As a computer engineering student I was in charge of the telemetric system and helped with team organization.
 It was great, on our race at the Interlagos race track in São Paulo where the Formula 1 test is held, I was given the responsibility of pit boss and organized the pit crew.